Luchador/GUD/tools/geditor/docs/CHECK_FOR_ISSUES.md

   all setup resources, including other levels and multiplayer setups, so this total can be larger than the current level's report.

-An export with pad findings opens the export report automatically.
+Use **Tools > Create ROM...** or **Ctrl+R** to export.
+Exporting does not open the issues window.
+To inspect the findings, open **Tools > Check for Issues** and choose **Last ROM export (all setups)**.
+An already open export report refreshes after a successful export without being raised.

 Every pad row identifies the level, setup resource, ordinary/bound pad number, retained STAN reference, and world position.
 Setups without a unique STAN pairing get separate rows; they are not included in the unresolved-pad count.
 Aliased setup resources are counted once, matching export.